xsyncio/sierra-dev/docs/package-manager/index.md

 ## Key Features

 ### 🔄 Auto-Updates
-Sierra SDK can check for updates across all installed packages and upgrade them with a single command:
+Sierra Dev can check for updates across all installed packages and upgrade them with a single command:

 ```bash
 sierra-dev update --all
 ```

 ### 🛡️ Type Safety
 Every script is validated before installation.
-If a script lacks type hints or uses unsafe patterns, Sierra SDK will warn you or refuse installation (unless `--force` is used).
+If a script lacks type hints or uses unsafe patterns, Sierra Dev will warn you or refuse installation (unless `--force` is used).

 ### 🔍 Smart Search
 Search is fuzzy and context-aware.
 You can search by: